About your pension transfer

-- Money purchase occupational pension scheme (unless you have a fixed or guaranteed benefit)
+- money purchase occupational pension scheme (unless you've a fixed or guaranteed benefit).

 Important things to consider

 There are some important things you need to think about when you're considering transferring a pension.
 Please read the following carefully.
-This list is not exhaustive.
+This list isn't exhaustive.

 Transferring or investing your pension may not be the best option for you, you should compare the benefits from your current pension with the estimated benefits of your new pension, including any guarantees and penalties.

 It’s important to remember the value of your consolidated pension pot can still fall as well as rise and the final value of your pension pot when you come to take benefits may be less than has been paid in.